ariel-waisman/jeakfrw.github.io/index.md

 Each service is only responsible for one functionality which results in very modular implementation code.
 Additionally, plugins can register their own services to provide other dependent plugins with their functionality.

+We believe that creating and freely distributing the project helps the bigger cause of improving TeamSpeak 3 experience for everyone.
+Although not enforced, we urge all plugin developers to do the same for their plugins and serve the community :)
+Even without developing a plugin, anyone can actively help the project by contributing by other means:
+* Testing & submitting bug reports
+* Sharing own knowledge and experience with the community (help others)
+* Suggesting new features and ideas to keep the project moving forward
+* Generally taking part in discussions about anything in the ecosystem - keep the minds fresh :)

 ### What services do currently exist?
 The following services are currently available for plugins to use:
 * __Basic injections__